Saksorn21/Ts256k1/README.md

 # Ts256k1

 **Ts256k1** is a TypeScript library for working with the `secp256k1` elliptic curve.
-It includes functionality for key generation, encryption, and decryption using `secp256k1` and the `xchacha20poly1305` algorithm.
+It includes functionality for key generation, encryption, decryption, signing, and signature verification using `secp256k1` and the `xchacha20poly1305` algorithm.

 ## Installation